 Whatever Gray said to his charges seemed to work.
 He later admitted that he’d been brutally honest with the team in the changing room.
 Dorch missed a sitter when Aaron Rodriguez spurned a free header just five yards out.
 It was to be the turning point of the game.

-Referee Declan O'Shea was to play a large part in proceedings.
-He adjudged that Shaquille Hippolyte-Patrick had dived in the area and promptly showed him the yellow card.
+Referee Declan O'Shea was to play a large part in the proceedings.
+He adjudged that Shaquille Hippolyte-Patrick had taken a dive in the area and promptly showed him the yellow card.
 I thought it was a shocking decision and offered my feedback.

 It was all Hendon as Hippolyte-Patrick and Ricky German had both been denied by Dorch defender Ross Carmichael.
 Shortly after Hippolyte-Patrick went down under a soft challenge but Mr O'Shea pointed to the spot.